 The following provides information on how Blackboard is supported at Cal Poly Pomona:

-Typically performed over two days following grade submission, Blackboard may experience planned downtime for upgrades, building block installation, application of security patches, course backups, and student enrollment for the upcoming quarter.
+Typically performed over two days following grade submission, Blackboard may experience planned downtime for upgrades, building block installation, application of security patches, course backups, and student enrollment for the upcoming term.

-The Service Desk will notify faculty, staff, and students via email before each scheduled Quarterly Maintenance.
+The IT Service Desk will notify faculty, staff, and students via email before each scheduled End of Term Maintenance.
 Updates are also posted to the eLearning Twitter and Facebook feeds as well as the Blackboard login page.

 All Cal Poly Pomona faculty, staff, and students with a Cal Poly BroncoName and password are also granted Blackboard accounts.
 This is the same username and password used to log into BroncoDirect and CPP email.